khan-shakir/request-multiple-urls/README.md

 Fetches an array of URLs containing JSON data and returns their contents in a promise

-## Installation
+## Installation Steps
 Run the the below command in the terminal
 ```
-npm install     //To install the dependencies
+1: npm install     //To install the dependencies
-npm start
+2: npm start

 ```